fredfeng/CS292C/README.md

 1. Weekly written assignments: 40%
    - Self-graded on **effort** on a scale of 0-2, but will be checked by the TA:
      - 0: problem not attempted at all
-     - 1: problem not attempted but not fully solved, and all work shown
+     - 1: problem attempted, but not fully solved, and all work shown
      - 2: problem fully solved
-   - A self-grade of 1 is enough to get full credit for the problem.
+   - *A self-grade of 1 is enough to get full credit for the problem.*

 2. 3 programming projects: 60%